-Any inclusion of a celebrity within advertising materials, even if not overtly endorsing or recommending the product, is likely to be taken to be celebrity endorsement.
-The view is that the celebrity has had to be paid and hence is implicitly endorsing the product.
+Inclusion of a celebrity within advertising materials, even if not overtly endorsing or recommending the product, is likely to be taken to be celebrity endorsement.
+Consumers are likely to interpret the inclusion to mean that the celebrity has used the product or has been paid to promote it, and hence is implicitly endorsing the product.
 If it is not an endorsement, there would be no benefit in using a celebrity.

-Defining a celebrity is a very grey area.
+Defining a celebrity can be a very grey area.
 The PAGB stance is that a celebrity is an actual person who is very well-known in public life and who, because of their celebrity status, could encourage the consumption of a medicinal product.
+When submitting copy which features someone with borderline celebrity status, please provide the PAGB's Copy Clearance team with a rationale defending the use of the individual.
+Guidance on developing the rationale is available in PAGB's Use of an Individual in Advertising Advice.

 It may be possible to refer to a celebrity without any implication that he/she supports or uses the product.
-For example, it may be acceptable to encourage people to relax in front of their favourite Hugh Grant movie in the context of an advertorial promoting a sleep aid.
+For example, it may be acceptable for a brand social media account to retweet a celebrity post, where there is no implication that they have used the product or have a relationship with the brand.